Inverse scattering for waveguides in topological insulators: Introduction

 Inverse scattering problems have been thoroughly studied in the setting of operators of the form $H=H_0+V$ where $H_0$ is a constant-coefficient operator, typically a Laplacian or a Maxwell operator, for many practical applications \cite{colton-kress-98,isakov-2010}, and for fairly general one-dimensional systems in \cite{beals1984scattering}.
 There is significantly less work on cases where some of the physical dimensions are confined, as in the case of waveguides; see, e.g., \cite{arens2011direct,bourgeois2023scattering,isozaki2010forward} for references on inverse scattering problems for second-order equations with geometric confinement.
 We are not aware of any work treating the setting of topological waveguides, which is the main objective of this paper.
 As scattering theories for general topological waveguides are not widely available beyond the cases treated in \cite{chen2025scattering}, we consider here the inverse scattering problem specifically for the Dirac operator in \eqref{eq:Dirac0}.

-A distinctive feature of the above model \eqref{eq:Dirac0} is that transport along the $x-$axis in the `negative' direction (towards $-\infty$) is guaranteed by topological protection \cite{2,BH}, and this independently of the choice of (Hermitian-valued) perturbation $V$.
-This may be seen as a topological obstruction to Anderson localization \cite{1,bal2023mathbb,PS}.
-A related interesting question is therefore whether this topological obstruction translates into an obstruction to reconstructing a potential $V$ from scattering data $T$.
+The interface asymmetry is a manifestation of the topologically protected transport along the \(x\)-axis in the negative direction (towards \(-\infty\)), independently of the choice of Hermitian-valued perturbation \(V\)~\cite{2,BH}; see Section \ref{sec:prelim} and Section \ref{sec:main} for additional detail.
+This asymmetry may be interpreted as a topological obstruction to Anderson localization \cite{1,bal2023mathbb,PS}.
+A related interesting question is therefore whether this topological obstruction translates into an obstruction to reconstructing a potential $V$ from scattering data $S$.
 The answer is, in fact, negative.
-Without confinement (e.g., bounded support) of $V$ in the $y$ direction, there is indeed a standard obstruction to the reconstruction of $V(x,y)=v(x)\sigma_1$: the gauge transformation, $D_x+v=e^{-iw}D_x e^{iw}$ for $w'=v$, implies that the only information of $v(x)$ that may be retrieved from scattering data is $\int_\Rm v$.
+Without a short range assumption (e.g., bounded support) of $V$, at least in the $y$ direction, there is indeed a standard obstruction to the reconstruction of $V(x,y)=v(x)\sigma_1$: the gauge transformation, $D_x+v=e^{-iw}D_x e^{iw}$ for $w'=v$, implies that the only information of $v(x)$ that may be retrieved from scattering data is $\int_\Rm v$.
 However, we will show that any (sufficiently small) $V(x,y)$ compactly supported can indeed uniquely be reconstructed from the scattering data.

-More precisely, we first consider the linearized inverse scattering problem (linearized about $V=0$) and show that $V(x,y)$ may be uniquely reconstructed from an appropriate set of scattering data with explicit reconstructions in the Fourier domain.
+More precisely, first considering the linearized inverse scattering problem (linearized about $V=0$), we show that $V(x,y)$ may be uniquely reconstructed from an appropriate set of scattering data with explicit reconstructions in the Fourier domain.
 We construct metrics on the spaces of potentials $V$ and scattering data for which the reconstruction is in fact stable.
 We next show that for $V(x,y)$ finite-dimensional in an appropriate way, then $V$ may also uniquely and stably be reconstructed from scattering data provided that it is sufficiently small.
-These results are provided in section \ref{sec:main}.
+These results are detailed in section \ref{sec:main}.

 Beyond a theoretical analysis of the reconstruction of $V$ in the linearized setting and in the finite-dimensional setting, we also provide an algorithm to solve the inverse scattering problem.
 Based on the algorithm to solve the forward scattering problem developed in \cite{bal2023asymmetric}, we use a standard adjoint method \cite{chavent2009nonlinear,vogel2002computational} that enables efficient gradient computation with respect to a discretized potential expansion.
+No smallness assumption on the potential is necessary in this setting.